Lexuil/ws-cloud-api/docs/src/messaging/file.md

 ## Return

 - **Success:** True for success, false for fail.
+- **Response:** Information about the message sent, like the message ID, delivery status, and more.

 > [!IMPORTANT]
 > You can see the supported files types in [limitations section](../limitations/media.md).